 Karen L. Smith, MD, FAAFP, a family physician in Raeford, North Carolina, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 129,600 physicians and medical students nationwide.
 As an AAFP board member, Smith advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-After serving patients at a small rural health center in partnership with Cape Valley Health system and then as medical director for a system-based regional practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
-She and her small staff provide comprehensive family medicine.
+After serving patients at a rural health center in partnership with Cape Valley Health system and then as medical director for a system-based regional practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
+She and her dedicated staff provide comprehensive family medicine.

 Smith earned her Bachelor of Science degree in biology from Duke University in Durham, North Carolina.
-She earned her medical degree from the Hahnemann University School of Medicine, Philadelphia.
-She completed her residency at the Duke/FAHEC (SRAHEC) Family Medicine Residency Program in Fayetteville, North Carolina.
+She earned her medical degree from the Hahnemann University School of Medicine in Philadelphia.
+She completed her residency at the Duke University/FAHEC (SRAHEC) Family Medicine Residency Program in Fayetteville, North Carolina.

 Smith is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.